MaxHuang2037/Memories/README.md

 If you get an error message, you may need to manually add "npm" to your system path.

 ## DOTENV
-Server folder does not include the dotenv file that contains the mongo_URI, please contact creator for the username and password
+Server folder does not include the dotenv file that contains the mongo_URI, please contact developer for the username and password